mateor/mateor.github.io/_posts/2015-02-05-bare-minimum-math-concepts.markdown

     * Understand what median, mean and so on.
 Learn to recognize when problems are asking for one of them.
 * Combinatorics (not the whole field!
 Concentrate on the specific in each section.)
     * combinations and permutations, with or w/o replacement.
-    * This is the big thing on the list because these problems come up in regular programming all the dang time.
+    * This emphasized because these problems come up in regular programming all the dang time.
 *  Look for questions and practice them.
 [Here is a good link ](http://www.mathsisfun.com/combinatorics/combinations-permutations.html) that gives an overview of the types of questions that it would be good to recognize on sight.

 **2. Logic**
 ================
 * Terminology, again.

-    * You should understand truth tables.
+* You should understand truth tables and the operators (and, or, not, implications, xor etc.)
 * You must learn the basic rules of inference.
 This is some small memorization.
 But you should know what it means when someone says transitive or commutative.
 Someday they will, I promise.
 * Understand Universal and Existential instantiation and propositional logic.

 This entire section can be done in a weekend.